 PEER provides a variety of services to the Legislature, including program evaluations, economy and efficiency reviews, financial audits, limited scope evaluations, fiscal notes, special investigations, briefings to individual legislators, testimony, and other governmental research and assistance.
-The Committee identifies inefficiency or ineffectiveness or a failure to accomplish legislative objectives, and makes recommendations redistribution and/or for redefinition, redirection, restructuring of Mississippi government.
+The Committee identifies inefficiency or ineffectiveness or a failure to accomplish legislative objectives, and makes recommendations for redefinition, redirection, redistribution and/or restructuring of Mississippi government.
 As directed by and subject to the prior approval of the PEER Committee, the Committee's professional staff executes audit and evaluation projects obtaining information and developing options for consideration by the Committee.
 The PEER Committee releases reports to the Legislature, Governor, Lieutenant Governor, and the agency examined.

 The Committee assigns top priority to written requests from individual legislators and legislative committees.
 The Committee also considers PEER staff proposals and written requests from state officials and others.
-Mississippi Department of Corrections' FY 1998